Saudi Arabia: Arts and entertainment

 During the 1970s, cinemas were numerous in the kingdom although they were seen as contrary to Wahhabi norms.
 During the Islamic revival movement in the 1980s, and as a political response to an increase in Islamist activism including the 1979 seizure of the Grand Mosque in Mecca, the government closed all cinemas and theatres.
 However, with King Abdullah and King Salman's reforms, cinemas re-opened, including one in KAUST.

 From the 18th century onward, Wahhabi fundamentalism discouraged artistic development inconsistent with its teaching.
 In addition, Sunni Islamic prohibition of creating representations of people have limited the visual arts, which tend to be dominated by geometric, floral, and abstract designs and by calligraphy.
 With the advent of the oil-wealth in the 20th century came exposure to outside influences, such as Western housing styles, furnishings, and clothes.
 Music and dance have always been part of Saudi life.
 Traditional music is generally associated with poetry and is sung collectively.
 Instruments include the rabābah, an instrument not unlike a three-string fiddle, and various types of percussion instruments, such as the ṭabl (drum) and the ṭār (tambourine).
 The national dance is a native sword dance known as ardah.
 Originating from Najd, it involves lines or circles of men and singing poetry.
 Bedouin poetry, known as nabaṭī, is popular.

 Censorship has limited the development of Saudi literature, although several Saudi novelists and poets have achieved critical and popular acclaim in the Arab world—albeit generating official hostility in their home country.
 These include Ghazi Algosaibi, Mansour al-Nogaidan, Abdelrahman Munif, Turki al-Hamad, and Rajaa al-Sanea.
 In 2016, the General Entertainment Authority (GEA) was formed to oversee the expansion of the Saudi entertainment sector.

 The first concerts in Riyadh for 25 years took place the following year.
-Other events since the GEA's creation have included comedy shows, professional wrestling events, and monster truck rallies.
 In 2018 the first public cinema opened after a ban of 35 years, with plans to have more than 2000 screens running by 2030.

 Developments in the arts in 2018 included Saudi Arabia's debut appearances at the Cannes Film Festival and the Venice Biennale.